rubensworks/article-privacy-decentralized/content/framework.md

 </figure>

 Using the summaries of these files, third-party aggregators can create _combined summaries_.
-Since the separate summaries are privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they need not necessarily be trusted parties.
+Since the separate summaries are expected to be privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they need not necessarily be trusted parties.
 In addition to exposing the combined summary, an aggregator also needs to maintain and expose the list of sources it aggregates over, such that clients know which data sources could potentially contribute query results.
-Although in our example we consider one aggregator, in practise multiple aggregators can exist with different ranges.
+Although in our example we consider one aggregator, in practise multiple aggregators can exist with different source ranges.

 <!-- This aggregation process will be explained in more detail in [](#framework-aggregation). -->

 A client-side query engine can make use of the combined summary provided by the aggregator to perform source selection before query execution, i.e., reduce the number of sources to be queried.
-Thus the combined summaries serve to determine the data sources that contain data, which is both relevant and accessible.
+Thus the combined summaries serve to determine the data sources that contain _relevant_ and _accessible_ data.
 Finally, the data sources take care of the access control enforcement at query time, by taking into account permissions and prohibitions specified via access control policies.

 <!-- For each source, it should do this by testing the summary for its query using its authentication key.
 If the test is true, then the client should consider this source as valid target it can query.
 This client-side process will be explained in more detail in [](#framework-client). -->

+{:.todo}
+We're using a mixture of both "file" and "data source".
+We should probably stick to just one, to avoid confusion.
+In the context of Solid, I think "file" makes more sense.
+But we should clarify somewhere early on that we consider them equivalent.

 ### Architecture Requirements